matrix-org/matrix-spec/content/rooms/fragments/v2-state-res.md

 Note that the unconflicted state map only has one event per `(event_type, state_key)`, whereas the conflicted state set may associate multiple events to the same key.

+**Auth chain.**
+The *auth chain* of an event *E* is the set containing all of *E*'s auth events, all of *their* authorising events, and so on recursively, stretching back to the start of the room.
+Put differently, these are the events reachable by walking the graph induced by an event's auth_events links.

 **Auth difference.**
 The *auth difference* is calculated by first calculating the full auth chain for each state *S*<sub>*i*</sub>, that is the union of the auth